 If the appraised value is greater than $200,000, the deposit shall be $10,000

 For the auction of commercial property, the sale deposit terms shall be as advertised.

 A winning bidder shall pay the balance of the purchase price within thirty days after confirmation of the sale by the Court.
-Failure to pay the purchase price may result in the purchaser being held in contempt of court, forfeiture of deposit, and other sanctions at the Court’s discretion.
+Failure to pay the purchase price may result in the purchaser being held in contempt of court, being charged a Cancellation Fee, and other sanctions at the Court’s discretion.

 For residential properties, the judgment creditor and first lienholder have a right to redeem the property within fourteen days after the sale by paying the purchase price.

 For all properties, the judgment debtor has a right to redeem the property any time before confirmation of the sale by the Court.